DataDog/documentation/content/en/serverless/step_functions/installation.md

 <div class="alert alert-warning"> If you are using a different instrumentation method such as Serverless Framework or datadog-ci, enabling autosubscription may create duplicated logs.
 Choose one configuration method to avoid this behavior.</div>

 4. Set up tags.
 Open your AWS console and go to your Step Functions state machine.
 Open the *Tags* section and add `env:<ENV_NAME>`, `service:<SERVICE_NAME>`, and `version:<VERSION>` tags.
 The `env` tag is required to see traces in Datadog, and it defaults to `dev`.
 The `service` tag defaults to the state machine's name.
 The `version` tag defaults to `1.0`.
-5. Link your Step Function traces to downstream Lambda traces<!-- or nested Step Function traces-->:
+5. Link your Step Function traces to downstream Lambda traces or nested Step Function traces:

 {{% collapse-content title="Link Step Function traces to downstream Lambda traces" level="h4" %}}
 For Node.js and Python runtimes, you can link your Step Function traces to Lambda traces.
 On the Lambda Task, set the `Parameters` key with the following: